Races of Starsong

 - Drokha are famous for their cruelty and tenacity, the Consumed Lord is an excellent example of a strong-minded Drokha.

 - They are rare, but known for their great courage, wisdom and ability to adapt.

 - Many become mercenaries, bodyguards, or professionals in other fields due to their adaptability.
 Dragonmen still amaze wizards and knights to this day for picking up skills in significantly less time than most.

 - Rhega are born from dragons, though we know not how.
 They are firm believers in family, holding close their clan.

-- Easily mistaken for one of the other, both are natives of Aerrune, Dawnforge and Yurimar.
+- Natives of Aerrune, Dawnforge and Yurimar.

 - Born from the Rift in the Abyss, they answer to no-one and serve no purpose besides their own.

 - There are many ways for a tiefling to be born, such as ingesting demon blood or making pacts with demons.
 They are not well documented due to the Inquisition fearing tieflings.